runlaizeng/data-512-final-project-1/README.md

 - cnt:	Numer of similar events in the context of the same user session

 - hotel_cluster:	ID of a hotel cluster

+We can analyze data using statistics method and machine learning method.
+Based on the variables above, some interesting problems and hypothesis we can go deep into are:

+Using statistics method:
+- Does booking result and hotel type result change by time?
+- Do different destinations have impact on the final booking result?
+- Will check-in date and check-out date inference the booking hotel type?
+- Does Expedia has more mobile users or desktop users?

+Using machine learning method:
+- Can we predict the hotel type user will book?
+- Can we predict the probability that user will book a certain type of hotels or not?

 ## Human-Centered Aspects